sarahcbogen/data-availability-map/README.md

 - **Month**: Stored as a character string in the format 'yyyy-mm-01'
 - **count**: Number of measurements for the given site_id, datatype, and Month

-A demo dataset (demo_data.csv) is included with this repository to show a generalized working example.
+A generalized example dataset (demo_data.csv) is included with this repository.
 The path and file name of the data file can be changed in the second section of **app.R**.

 ## Live App